Edgar Wayburn: Biography

-He was born on September 17, 1906 in Macon, Georgia.
-He graduated from University of Georgia in 1926 and from Harvard Medical School in 1930.
-He moved to San Francisco in 1933 to practice medicine.
-He joined the Sierra Club in 1939 to participate in a burro trip.
-After four years in the military in England as a doctor with the Army Air Forces, he returned to San Francisco.
-He was elected to the executive committee of the local Sierra Club chapter, and formed its first conservation committee.
-In 1947 he married Peggy Elliott, and together they were involved in some of the key battles of their time to protect wild places so that future generations can explore and enjoy them.
-In particular, he played a central role in the establishment of Redwoods National Park and the Golden Gate National Recreation Area, as well as in the passage of the Alaska National Interest Lands Conservation Act.
+Wayburn was born Edgar Arthur Waxelbaum on September 17, 1906, in Macon, Georgia to Lewis Isaac Waxelbaum and Marian "Mamie" Voorsanger Waxelbaum.
+He was a direct descendant of Rabbi Jacob Voorsanger, a prominent early Jewish leader in San Francisco and rabbi of Congregation Emanu-El.
+Wayburn graduated from the University of Georgia in 1926 and from Harvard Medical School in 1930.
+In 1933, he relocated to San Francisco to begin his medical practice.
+Wayburn's involvement with the Sierra Club began in 1939 when he joined a burro trip.
+After serving four years in the military as a doctor with the Army Air Forces in England, he returned to San Francisco.
+He was elected to the executive committee of the local Sierra Club chapter and established its first conservation committee.
+In 1947, Wayburn married Peggy Elliott, and together they actively participated in key conservation battles of their time, aiming to preserve wild places for future generations to explore and enjoy.
+Notably, Wayburn played a central role in the establishment of Redwoods National Park and the Golden Gate National Recreation Area, and contributed to the passage of the Alaska National Interest Lands Conservation Act.

 In 1995, he was awarded the Albert Schweitzer Prize for Humanitarianism and in 1999 President Clinton awarded him the Presidential Medal of Freedom.
 Upon presenting the 1999 Presidential Medal of Freedom to Wayburn, President Clinton said that he had "saved more of our wilderness than any other person alive."
 The Los Angeles Times wrote an article commending the award, saying "The White House has made a well-informed choice in selecting Wayburn, 92, as a recipient next Wednesday of the Medal of Freedom, the nation's highest civilian honor."

 Wayburn published his memoir Your Land and Mine: Evolution of a Conservationist in 2004.

 Wayburn was honored at a 40th Anniversary Gala Celebration as the recipient of the inaugural Howard C. Zahniser Lifetime Achievement Award, given to someone whose life of achievement in protecting wilderness most closely parallels those of the person principally responsible for the Wilderness Act.

 He died of natural causes on the evening of March 5, 2010 at the age of 103.
 At the time he was at his home in San Francisco with his family by his side.
 He was survived by four children: Cynthia Wayburn, Diana Wayburn, Laurie Wayburn, and William Wayburn.
+He was remembered by the Los Angeles Times as, "a San Francisco physician and longtime president of the Sierra Club who was credited with protecting more parks and wilderness areas than any other American."

 Activism

-Wayburn served five terms as the Sierra Club's elected President, and was named the Club's Honorary President in 1993.
+Wayburn served five terms as the Sierra Club's elected president, and was named the club's Honorary President in 1993.
 During a half-century of environmental achievements, Wayburn led and won campaigns to protect millions of acres of America's coasts, mountains, forests and tundra.
 Wayburn has left his mark in the following ways: